tahsrz/sunset-pulse/README.md

-Sunset Pulse: Intelligent Real Estate Tools, Not Just Another Property Search
+Sunset Pulse: Intelligent Real Estate Tools Just Another Property Search

 The real estate technology landscape is crowded with solutions that promise much but deliver little beyond a basic listing feed.
 Agents are left paying premium prices for what amounts to a digital brochure, with no meaningful support for the actual work of closing deals.